 One little black dress – Chose a dress that’s easy to clean and won’t wrinkle easily.
 During the daytime, you can pair your dress with a sweater or blazer.
 At night, ditch the sweater and add some sparkly jewelry.

 One well-tailored blazer – when paired with a pair of dress pants, you have a suit that can get you through any conference or meeting.
 For dinner, or a more casual meeting, pair with one of the camisoles and jeans.

-With these pieces, you’ll easily survive a week or more on the road, and remember, if you stay at InTown Suites, we have affordable self-serve laundry facilities at each property so you can always do a quick load if you have a coffee spill or other stain.
+With these pieces (and even more packing tips), you’ll easily survive a week or more on the road, and remember, if you stay at InTown Suites, we have affordable self-serve laundry facilities at each property so you can always do a quick load if you have a coffee spill or other stain.